 What is not included

-We fly between Florida and Havana.
+We fly between Fort Lauderdale, Florida and Havana.
 Flight scenarios between the U.S. and Cuba are evolving.
-Precise schedules are unknown at the time of writing.
+Precise schedules for December 2017 are unknown at the time of writing.
 Our goal is to procure the best available options for our travelers.
 We will provide all of the information necessary to make booking these flights simple and secure.
-Flight costs range from $450 to $575 round trip.
-Flight plans will be announced by July 2016.
+Flight costs range from $250 to $375 round trip.
+Flight plans will be announced by July 2017.

 Travel insurance protection